rajdeep-314/jackvm/testing-todo.md

 Things to test:

 - Same label names across different functions
+- Pushing and popping across various segments, maybe try using static for "communication" across functions
+- Invariance of order in function definitions
+>>>>>
 - Multiple same comparison operations in same and across different functions
-- Invariance of order in function definitions

 Programs to test: